ClonedOne/ubuntu-big-list/README.md

 Anyone having an opinion/comment on how to make Ubuntu a better place to live, should feel totally free to propose anything :)

 ####Ok lets start with the graphics.
 The default theme and icons are ugly.
-Yes really ugly.
-I mean, it's obviously just my optinion, but yeah it's ugly, sorry.
+I mean, it's obviously just my optinion, but yeah it's really ugly, sorry.

 * Install [Unity Tweak Tool](https://apps.ubuntu.com/cat/applications/unity-tweak-tool/).
 I find it way easier to use than compiz.
 You can find it in Ubuntu's own sw center.
 * To make it definetely better my standard approach is to use the [arc-theme](https://github.com/horst3180/arc-theme).
 Arc darker is so nice.
 * As icon pack I usually go with [numix-circle](http://me4oslav.deviantart.com/art/Numix-Circle-Linux-Desktop-Icon-Theme-414741466).
+* Do change default wallpaper.

 ####Launchers and flashy stuff